 - 2.8.6.
-The new borrowing represents the unsupported borrowing as required by the Capital Programme in 2024/25 and borrowing undertaken to reverse the Councils internal borrowing position.
+The new borrowing represents the unsupported borrowing as required by the Capital Programme in 2025/26 and borrowing undertaken to reverse the Councils internal borrowing position.
 As further explained in 2.8.9. (below), the Council is internally borrowed and may also take additional borrowing if required, in order to reverse this position. - 2.8.7.
 The Arlingclose forecast for interest rates is set out at Appendix B1.
 This would suggest that the following strategy is followed: - i.
-The cheapest borrowing will be internal borrowing, which involves reducing cash balances and foregoing interest earned at the current historically low rates.
-Consideration will always be given to long term borrowing rates and the possibility of rates rising, which could mean borrowing at future higher rates which could erode the advantages of internal borrowing - ii.
-Temporary borrowing from money markets or other local authorities. - 2.8.8.
+The cheapest borrowing will be internal borrowing, which involves reducing cash balances and foregoing interest earned on investments at lower rates.
+Consideration will always be given to long term borrowing rates and the possibility of rates rising, which could mean borrowing at future higher rates which could erode the advantages of internal borrowing. - ii.
+Temporary borrowing from money markets or other local authorities on a short-term basis. - 2.8.8.
 The authority borrows from the PWLB in order to fund part of the Capital Programme, the maximum that the Council can borrow being the Capital Financing Requirement (CFR) which measures the amount of capital spending that has not yet been financed by capital receipts, capital grants or contributions from revenue income.
-It measures the underlying need to borrow for a capital purpose. - 2.8.9.
-PWLB borrowing as at 31st December 2023, plus other long-term liabilities, is £129m, as against an estimated CFR of £231m for 2023/24.
-This means that the Council is in a position to borrow a further £102m which would take the current borrowing level to the level of the CFR.
+It measures the underlying need to borrow for a capital purpose.

+- 2.8.9.
+PWLB borrowing as at 31st December 2024, plus other long-term liabilities, is £172m, as against an estimated CFR of £243m for 2024/25.
+This means that the Council is in a position to borrow a further £71m which would take the current borrowing level to the level of the CFR.
 This strategy is described as being internally borrowed which has the advantage of reducing exposure to interest rate and credit risk.
 To be internally borrowed is a conscious decision to use cash balances to fund capital expenditure, rather than borrow from the PWLB.
 This position can be reversed at any time by borrowing from the PWLB, or any other appropriate organisation. - 2.8.10.
-With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.
-By doing so, the Authority is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
-Hence, internal borrowing is a sensible option where interest rates on deposits are lower than the current PWLB borrowing rates, but this will be reviewed should interest rates change significantly. - 2.8.11.
-However, as noted in 2.8.7. (above), savings have to be weighed against the potential for incurring long term extra costs by delaying unavoidable new borrowing until later years when PWLB rates are forecast to be higher.
-This issue will be left under review and discussions with treasury management

-- advisors will be ongoing to ascertain the optimum time for undertaking future borrowing. - 2.8.12.
-Against this background, caution will be adopted in undertaking borrowing in 2024/25.
-The Executive Director of Corporate Resources and Customer Services will monitor the interest rate market and following advice from Arlingclose, adopt a pragmatic approach to changing circumstances during the year.
+Given the historical cuts to public expenditure and in particular to local government funding, the Authority's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
+Short-term interest rates are currently higher than in the recent past but are expected to fall in the coming year and it is therefore likely to be more cost effective over the medium-term to either use internal resources, or to borrow short-term loans instead.
+The risks of this approach will be managed by keeping the Authority's interest rate exposure within the limit set in the treasury management prudential indicators. - 2.8.11.
+However, as noted in 2.8.7. (above), savings have to be weighed against the potential for incurring long term extra costs by delaying unavoidable new borrowing until later years when PWLB rates are forecast to rise modestly.
+This issue will be left under review and discussions with treasury management advisors will be ongoing to ascertain the optimum time for undertaking future borrowing. - 2.8.12.
+Against this background, caution will be adopted in undertaking borrowing in 2025/26.
+The Executive Director of Corporate Services and Commercial will monitor the interest rate market and following advice from Arlingclose, adopt a pragmatic approach to changing circumstances during the year.